lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reactive-silicon-dioxide.rst

 ..  container:: justify

     Optionally, let us shift the structure to recenter it in the box.
 The best value for the shift may be different in your case.
-This step is not necessary.
+This step is not necessary, but the recentered system looks better.

 ..  code-block:: lammps
     :caption: *to be copied in AddOxygen/input.lammps*